Occupational Health and Safety

 0.08

-Cooperating companies and contractors have been included when calculating these figures.
-Totals have been calculated for accidents requiring one or more days of leave.
+These figures include cooperating companies and contractors.
+Totals have been calculated based on accidents requiring one or more days of leave.

-Severity rate: Indicator showing the degree of accident severity by the number of working days lost per 1,000 total working hours
+Severity rate: An indicator that represents the degree of accident severity by the number of working days lost per 1,000 total working hours.

 (Unit : People)